diku-dk/mlkit-pldi23-parreg/README.md

 benchmarks being used is listed in [config.sh](config.sh), and you need to modify this file when you add or remove a benchmark.

-A benchmark program must invoke the `Timing.run` when starting.
-This provides the necessary command line options and performs timing.
+A benchmark program must invoke the function `Timing.run` when starting.
+This function provides the necessary command line options and performs timing.

 The easiest way to add a new benchmark is to copy [benchmarks/fib](benchmarks/fib), give it a new name, add it to